opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 ### Using query DSL to create customized searches

-With query DSL you can include an HTTP request body to look for results more tailored to your needs.
+With query DSL you can include an HTTP request body to look for results that are better tailored to your needs.
 The following example shows how to search for `speaker` and `text_entry` fields that have a value of `QUEEN`:

 <!-- need to include the HTTP method in example here GET _search is missing from code block
 -->